-Bridget Tough is Chambers' Data Protection Officer (DPO) and is responsible for monitoring Chambers' compliance with this Policy.
+The Heads of Chambers in liaison with the Chambers' Management Committee and Chambers' DPO is responsible for monitoring Chambers' compliance with this Policy.

 Everyone in Chambers (and any third party to whom this Policy applies) is responsible for ensuring that they comply with this Policy.
 Failure to do so may result in disciplinary action.